pnp/powershell/documentation/Get-PnPAzureADAppSitePermission.md

 Get-PnPAzureADAppSitePermission -PermissionId TowaS50fG1zLnNwLmV4dHwxYxNmI0OTI1
 ```

-Returns the specific app details for the given permission id for the current site.
+Returns the specific app permission details for the given permission id for the current site

 ### EXAMPLE 4
 ```powershell
 Get-PnPAzureADAppSitePermission -AppIdentity "Test App"
 ```

-Returns the specific app details given the display name of the app specified
+Returns the specific app permission details for the app with the provided name

 ### EXAMPLE 5
 ```powershell
 Get-PnPAzureADAppSitePermission -AppIdentity "14effc36-dc8b-4f68-8919-f6beb7d847b3"
 ```

-Returns the specific app details given the id of the app specified
+Returns the specific app permission details for the app with the provided Id

 ## PARAMETERS